mazetoken/miners/README.md

 _mazebchdminer directory will be created_

+_If you want to try mminer type: git clone https://github.com/mazetoken/mminer.git_

 ### Download CMake to miner directory (because we need a new version of CMake for fastmine):

 sudo apt install build-essential libssl-dev